yjyan7/academic-kickstart/content/project/tea_biogeography/index.md

 ---
-title: Evolution of Theaceae: phylogeny, biogeography, and diversification
+title: "Phylogeny, biogeography, and diversification of the tea family (Theaceae)"
 summary: An example of using the in-built project page.
 tags:
 - Phylogenomics